ChaokunHong/MetaScreener/README.md

 - **Mobile Application**: Develop companion mobile application
 - **Multilingual Support**: Extend UI and processing capabilities to multiple languages

+## 🤝 Contribution Guidelines

+We welcome contributions from the community to help improve MetaScreener.
+Here are some ways you can contribute:

+### Types of Contributions
+- **Bug Reports**: Open an issue describing the bug, steps to reproduce, and expected behavior
+- **Feature Suggestions**: Share ideas for new features or improvements
+- **Code Contributions**: Submit pull requests for bug fixes or new features
+- **Documentation**: Help improve or translate documentation
+- **Testing**: Provide feedback on new features or help test releases
+- **UI/UX Improvements**: Suggest improvements to the user interface and experience

+### How to Contribute
+1. **Fork the Repository**: Create your own fork of the project
+2. **Create a Branch**: Make your changes in a new branch
+3. **Submit a Pull Request**: Once your changes are ready, submit a pull request
+4. **Code Review**: Wait for the review process and address any feedback

+### Contribution Standards
+- Follow the existing code style and conventions
+- Include appropriate tests for new features
+- Update documentation as necessary
+- Keep pull requests focused on a single issue or feature
+- Be respectful and constructive in communications

+We appreciate all contributions, no matter how small, and will acknowledge contributors in the project documentation.

+## 🙏 Acknowledgments and Contributions

+We would like to express our sincere gratitude to the following individuals who have made significant contributions to the development and improvement of MetaScreener:

+**Shuo Feng**
+- Faculty of Medicine, Macau University of Science and Technology
+- fengsh27mail@gmail.com
+- Contributed valuable suggestions for UI/UX improvements and functionality enhancements, including the implementation of pause/resume functionality for large dataset screening, optimized log display, and streamlined history record management
+- Provided thorough testing after each modification to ensure functionality and usability

+We deeply appreciate the time and expertise contributed by all collaborators and testers, whose feedback has been instrumental in refining MetaScreener into a more robust and user-friendly tool.

 ## 👥 Author Information

 MetaScreener was developed by the following researchers: